vmaimone/dimensional-input/README.md

 # dimensional-input
-an input that accept feet and inches that updates its value on blur
+an input that accepts feet and inches that updates its value on blur